-Students who want to teach government in high school should minor in Secondary Education; complete 12 hours of history (may include General Studies requirements); minor in History (highly recommended), Economics, or Geography; and take 36 hours in political science.
-These should include the political science core curriculum (P S 1010, 2010, 4000, 4800, and either P S 4230, 4700, or 4920), either P S 3210 or 4220 (International Relations), and at least one course in three of four specified areas-American Government, Public Law, Public Administration, and Comparative Government.
-Students must also complete enhanced General Studies requirements including either COMM 2200 or 4000 and either HIST 1010, 1020, 1110, or 1120.
+Students who want to teach government in high school should minor in Secondary Education; complete 12 hours of history (may include General Education requirements); minor in History (highly recommended), Economics, or Geography; and take 33 hours in political science.
+These should include the political science core curriculum (P S 1010, 2010, 4000, 4800, and either P S 4230, 4700, or 4920), either P S 3210 or 4220 (International Relations), and 18 elective hours with at least one course in three of four specified areas-American Government, Public Law, Public Administration, and Comparative Government.
+Students must also complete additional teacher licensure requirements including COMM 2200 and either HIST 1010, 1020, 1110, or 1120.